harrysudana/l6-laravel-auth/README.md

 ## Laravel-Auth Example

 Implement oAuth Client using Laravel 6.
-For the installatioan instruction, please refer to https://github.com/jeremykenedy/laravel-auth
+For the installation instruction, please refer to https://github.com/jeremykenedy/laravel-auth